Geoff Eigenmann

-Geoffrey Michael Alatiit Eigenmann ([ˈaɪɡɛnmɐn]; born March 23, 1985), known professionally as Geoff Eigenmann, is a Filipino actor, host and model notable for his performances in television; he is a member of the Eigenmann family of actors and the son of Actor and Director, Michael De Mesa.
+Geoffrey Michael Alatiit Eigenmann ([ˈaɪɡɛnmɐn]; born March 23, 1985) is a Filipino actor and model.
+He is notable for his performances in television; he is a member of the Eigenmann family of actors.
+He is a son of actor and director Michael De Mesa.

 Biography

-Eigenmann is a third generation member of the Eigenmann family of actors.
-His grandparents are music icon Eddie Mesa and actress Rosemarie Gil.
-He is son of award-winning Filipino actors Michael de Mesa and Gina Alajar.
-He has two siblings who are actors: older brother Ryan Eigenmann and younger brother AJ Eigenmann.
-Geoff is nephew of Filipino actors Mark Gil and Cherie Gil and cousin of actors Gabby Eigenmann and Sid Lucero (Tim Eigenmann), Andrea "Andi" Eigenmann, and Maxine Eigenmann.
+Eigenmann is the third generation member of the Eigenmann family.
+His grandparents are musician Eddie Mesa and actress Rosemarie Gil.
+He is the son of Filipino actors Michael de Mesa and Gina Alajar.
+He has two siblings who are also actors: An older brother Ryan Eigenmann and younger brother AJ Eigenmann.
+Geoff is the nephew of actors Mark Gil and Cherie Gil, and he is the cousin of actors Gabby Eigenmann, Sid Lucero (legal name: Timothy Eigenmann), Andi Eigenmann, and Max Eigenmann.

 Early career

-Geoff's first TV appearance was a kid-teen oriented comedy gag show, Ang TV on ABS-CBN in 1992, that was his first career in acting.
+Eigenmann's first TV appearance was a kid-teen oriented comedy gag show Ang TV on ABS-CBN in 1992.

 Education

-Geoff attended International Christian Academy for middle school, as did his brother Ryan.
+Eigenmann attended International Christian Academy for middle school, as did his brother Ryan.
 Eigenmann graduated high school from Shekinah Christian Training Center in March 2002.

 Hosting

-Aside from Rosalinda, Geoff has co-hosted ASAP and a reality variety talent show Palmolive Shining Circle Of 10 Batch 2008 on ABS-CBN; then he hosted as a VJ of MYX from 2005 to 2007.
+Aside from Rosalinda, Eigenmann has co-hosted ASAP and a reality variety talent show Palmolive Shining Circle Of 10 Batch 2008 on ABS-CBN; then he hosted as a VJ of MYX from 2005 to 2007.
 Geoff transferred to GMA Network and he hosted SOP Rules from 2008 to 2010 and a former mainstay host Party Pilipinas on GMA Network from 2010 to 2013.